DerekEtman/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+  - cpu.py => Constructs a new CPU

+    __init__ -> to be filled out

+    load -> Loads program into memory

+    ram_read (implement) -> accepts the address and returns the value stored in there

+    ram_write(implement ) -> takes an argument and writes at the given  address

+    MAR -> holds the address that is being read or written to MDR -> Holds the data that was read or the data to write

+    run() -> Reads memory add from register in PC
+    IR -> a variable that carries the instruction memory

+    HLT -> your exit program, Stop anything where ever

+    LDI -> writes the value to the specific register

+    PRN -> Print function

+    Stack -> stores info temporarily

+    Sub Routines -> Creates reusable functions: enables you to jump to any address with the Call instruction and return back to the place you were.

+  - ls8.py => runs Cpu
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.